 - Avoid sleeveless.
 There are many times that showing your arms can be distracting and sometimes not flattering, even making ones arms look longer.
 So longer sleeves tend to look best.
 There are times though that this can’t always be avoided if you have that perfect prom dress or sundress that you must photograph.

-- Avoid solid white or solid neon colors.
+- Avoid solid white as the main color or solid neon colors altogether.
 I have had many family photos that everyone wants to wear white.
 It happens and it’s simple.
 So I get it, especially when you are just trying to find something for everyone to wear that’s simple.
-I’ve gotten some great photos from families wearing all white.
-So it can work, especially in a dark background area.
 However, sometimes if you are wearing an all white shirt then it is very easy to blow out parts of your shirt causing it to lose its detail.
 This can also happen on neon colors or really bright colors.
 Plus, bright colors make you appear larger.
 Darker colors are slimmer.

-- Choose 1-3 colors for you session.
+- Choose MORE than one color for you session.
 Choose colors with similar tones that go nicely together and have everyone work within that color pallet.
 One example may be your dark jewel tone colors such as hunter green, navy, or burgundy; or pick lighter, softer tones like tan, a lighter olive green, and denims.

 - Don’t forget the accessories!
-Don’t go overboard.
-However, little pearl necklaces for little girls or suspenders for little guys can really add a lot.
+Little pearl necklaces for little girls or suspenders for little guys can really add a lot.
 I love to pose even more with these things!
 I love getting little man pulling on his suspenders, or a hand up to his hat, or peeking at me through his sunglasses.
 With a couple, those accessories can be a lady pulling on her guy’s tie for a fun portrait.
 Accessories can not only add to your outfit, but we can really have some fun with those in the photos.